What Really Happened to Pan Am? The Hijacking That Destroyed an Empire

 By the time Flight 103 went down, Pan Am was already in serious financial trouble.
 The problems stretched back almost a decade and came from several directions at once.

 The National Airlines acquisition was a disaster.
 In 1980, Pan Am paid around 400 million dollars to acquire National Airlines, which gave it domestic routes for the first time.
 The logic made sense on paper.
-If deregulation was opening up international routes to domestic carriers, Pan Am needed domestic routes to feed its international hubs.
+If deregulation opened up international routes to domestic carriers, Pan Am needed domestic routes to feed its international hubs.
 In practice, the merger was a mess.
-The cultures clashed, the costs ballooned, and Pan Am ended up with a domestic network it did not know how to run competing against airlines that had been doing it for decades.
+Cultures clashed, the costs ballooned, and Pan Am ended up with a domestic network it didn’t know how to run competing against airlines that had been doing it for decades.

-Fuel costs and currency swings hit international carriers disproportionately through the late 70s and early 80s.
+Fuel costs and currency swings hit international carriers disproportionately through the late 1970s and 1980s.
 Pan Am had more exposure than almost anyone.

 By the mid-1980s Pan Am was selling assets just to stay afloat.
 It sold its iconic Pan Am Building in New York in 1981.
-It sold its entire Pacific routes to United Airlines in 1985 for one billion dollars, which sounds like a windfall until you realize those were some of the most valuable routes in the world and Pan Am sold them because it needed the cash immediately.
+It sold its entire Pacific routes to United Airlines in 1985 for $1 billion dollars - which sounds like a windfall before considering those were some of the most valuable routes in the world.
+Pan Am let them go because it needed cash immediately.

-By 1988, before a single bomb went off, Pan Am had already been bleeding for a decade.
+By 1988, before the Lockerbie tragedy, Pan Am had already been bleeding for a decade.

 The Mystery: Did Someone Know?